jakemason/ouroboros.nvim/README.md

 Put `let g:ouroboros_debug = 1` into your `init.vim` file to enable additional logging that will detail what Ouroboros is doing when running.

-### Why?
+## Why use this plugin?
 There's several other options that do this!

 None of the alternatives worked well for me.
-I'd been using [coc-clangd](https://github.com/clangd/coc-clangd) most recently and wasn't pleased with the results that calling `:CocCommand clangd.switchSourceHeader` would return.
-Often the switch was noticeably delayed (an entire _second or more_) _or_ I could switch from a header file to the implementation, but if I called `switchSourceHeader` again it would not switch back to the header.
+I'd been using [coc-clangd](https://github.com/clangd/coc-clangd) most recently and wasn't pleased with the results that calling `:CocCommand clangd.switchSourceHeader` would yield.
+Often the switch was noticeably delayed (1.0s or more) or I could switch from a header file to the implementation, but if I called `switchSourceHeader` again it would not switch back to the header, and vice versa.
 This was increasingly common if the folder structure of the project was several layers deep.

 I'd also tried [CurtineIncSw.vim](https://github.com/ericcurtin/CurtineIncSw.vim) and had similar
-problems: failure to find corresponding files in larger projects, slow performance, etc.
+problems: failure to find corresponding files in larger projects, slow performance, etc. Same thing with [a.vim](https://github.com/vim-scripts/a.vim), and `ctags` solutions as well.

+This solution is fast, doesn't require code analysis, and is easy to use.